Aiven-Open/klaw/CONTRIBUTING.md

 - Make small and incremental PRs.
 - The code changes relate to one specific topic.
 - Every PR should have one specific goal (and if you add that goal in your description - all the better).
 - Rather do multiple smaller PRs than one big one!
-PRs with a lot of changes are harder to review.
-It's also harder to give constructive feedback to them.
+PRs with a lot of changes are difficult to review.
+It's also more demanding to give constructive feedback to them.

 __3. Add meaningful information__